norc-heal/heal-data-pkg-guide/docs/terms/index.md

 ### Standard data package metadata - File-level

 * #### **Data Dictionary**
-     one per tabular data file; an inventory of variables included in a tabular data file
+     One per tabular data file; An inventory of variables included in a tabular data file - See [here](#data-dictionary-overview) for more detail
 * #### **Results Tracker**
-     one per multi-result file (e.g. manuscript); an inventory of figure, table, and text results included in a multi-result file
+     One per multi-result file (e.g. manuscript); An inventory of figure, table, and text statement results included in a multi-result file - See [here](#results-tracker-overview) for more detail

 </div>

 </div>

-## Experiment Tracker
+## Experiment Tracker - Overview

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px;">